This Code of Conduct is in effect as of 5/10/2023.

 - Maintain an appropriate physical distance.

-Do not send direct messages or friend requests in social media Discord without an express invitation.
+Do not send direct messages or friend requests in social media without an express invitation.
 If you want to invite direct contact, do so explicitly.

 Keep images and videos in the channel designated for them.